haoda-li/CubicCraft/docs/index.md

 ### What we plan to deliver

 The final demo will be an interactive GUI for editing and displaying objects.
-The GUI will provide sliders for tuning the parameters, including cube orientation, "cubeness", and voxel resolution.
+The GUI will provide sliders for tuning the parameters, including cube orientation and "cubeness".
 Because cubic stylization is based on ARAP energy, ARAP deformation comes for free.
 The user will also be able to set up handle points and deform the object by dragging the points.
 The GUI will be able to run in real time and show the object's deformation.
 In addition, we will have an offline renderer to produce ray tracing based images.

 We are interested in testing the numerical stability and convergence speed of the cubic stylization algorithm.
 Also, how creative can the cubic style be.